Uniqueness of surface diagrams of smooth 4-manifolds: Introduction

-Taking a family of such reference fibers and paths along the critical circle of an SPWF yields a one-parameter family of such diagrams, and this paragraph describes how such a family evolves when a reference path passes a cusp (it is helpful to imagine the family of horizontal arcs in Figure~\ref{cusp}).
+Taking a family of such reference fibers and paths (with fixed endpoints) that travels along the critical circle of an SPWF yields a one-parameter family of such diagrams, and this paragraph describes how such a family evolves when a reference path passes a cusp (it is helpful to imagine the family of arcs in Figure \hyperlink{1b}{1b}).
 As the family of paths approaches a cusp, there is a vanishing arc $\nu$ whose ends correspond under $\beta$ coming from the vanishing cycle just past the cusp.
 This arc shrinks to a point where $p$ and $p'$ momentarily meet, so that the diagram whose path intersects the cusp itself has only one distinguished point.
 Passing the cusp, $p$ and $p'$ separate again.
-Those vanishing cycles that intersected $\nu$ form the new collection of vanishing arcs, while those ends that came from vanishing cycles disjoint from $\nu$ (and were brought together with $p$ and $p'$) float away without re-separating.
-With this understood, it becomes clear that the surface diagrams coming from reference paths on either side of a cusp are identical up to isotopy.
+Those vanishing cycles that intersected $\nu$ form the new collection of vanishing arcs, while those ends that came from vanishing cycles disjoint from $\nu$ (and were brought together with $p$ and $p'$) remain identified, becoming arcs that pass between $p$ and $p'$, intersecting $\gamma$, which appears as a short arc running between $p$ and $p'$.\end{rmk}